 I also advise you to NEVER schedule engagement.
 Engagement is meant to be a two-way-conversation with your community.
 You can read more about that here.

-You can even create your own dashboard so you can see the results you are most interested in, in a quick glance such as the example below.
-From a quick glance I can see that Twitter is the most effective social media platform for driving traffic back to my website.
+You can even create your own dashboard, so you can see the results you are most interested in, in a quick glance such as the example below.
+From a quick glance I can see what kind of traffic LinkedIn is sending back to my website and the top 10 blog posts people are clicking on from within LinkedIn.

-Looking at your results, you can compare these metrics against your social media strategy goals and your business goals to figure out what is working and what isn’t.
+Looking at your results, you can compare these metrics against your social media and business goals to figure out what is working and what isn’t.

 Once you have determined this, you can start to modify your tasks for each platform to improve your results.
 You may even find that a particular social media platform isn’t working for you as well as you thought it would.
-Don’t be afraid to modify your strategy and plan!
+Don’t be afraid to modify your social media strategy and plan.

 Social media is an excellent tool to help you achieve your goals, but in order for you to truly achieve the results you want, you must:

-- understand which goals social media can help you achieve
+- understand which goals your social media strategy can help you achieve

 - create a social media strategy based on your unique business and needs